ebeninca/fip16/README.md

 - Ajust CAF and AFC leagues calendars
 - Ajust prize money for all competitions

-- Do a better use of the teams from Rest of the world in continental cups (Playoff in CONCAChampions).
 - FIFA WC Playoffs
+- Define a final game for Gold Cup
+- Enable WC in 2022 with Playoffs and correct slots distribution between continents

 - Try code 4004 (random) for AFCON
 - test tournaments in tournaments mode ASIAN CUP (verify the ids before execution):